-In addition, the Company holds two claim blocks totaling 122 claim units in the St. Anthony area on the Great Northern Peninsula, Newfoundland and Labrador The Company also retains one-third interest in the Conche property located on the Great Northern Peninsula, Newfoundland, and Labrador.
+In addition, the Company holds a one/third ownership in a 41-claim license located in the St. Anthony area on the Great Northern Peninsula, Newfoundland and Labrador.

 IMPACT OF COVID-19

 On March 11, 2020, the World Health Organization declared COVID-19 a global pandemic.
 It has adversely affected global workforces, economies, and financial markets, triggering an economic downturn.
 It is not possible at this time for the Company to predict the duration or magnitude of the adverse results of the outbreak nor its effects on the Company's business or operations.